-Ontario County Road 16 is non-standard due to its piecemeal evolution over time.
-As a result, lane widths, shoulder widths and intersection treatments are inconsistent along the corridor.
-Non-standard guardrails have also been installed along some corridor segments.
+CR 16 exhibits several non-standard features due to its piecemeal evolution over time.
+As a result, guiderails, lane widths, shoulder widths and intersection treatments are inconsistent along the corridor.

-Land use use along the corridor is primarily single family residential.
+Land use along the corridor is primarily single family residential.
 Notable exceptions include Canandaigua Yacht Club, German Brothers Marina, and Wegmans Organic Farm.
 Over time, some properties have encroached into the right of way.
-Encroachments may pose issues for roadway and facility improvments.
+Encroachments may pose issues for roadway and facility improvements.

-SLOPE AND TOPOGRAPHY
+4.3 SLOPE AND TOPOGRAPHY

-Slope and topography are major factors along Ontario County Road 16.
-County Road 16 is characterized by relatively flat areas interspersed with steep hill conditions.
+CR 16 is significantly impacted by slope and topography, and is characterized by relatively flat areas interspersed with steep hill conditions.

-While the average slope of Ontario County Road 16 within the study area is only 3%, one fifth of the road has a slope over 5%.
+While the average longitudinal slope of CR 16 within the study area is only 3%, one fifth of the road has a slope over 5%.
 The maximum slope is 19%.
-The steep segments of County Road 16 could be challenging for many pedestrians and cyclists.
+The steep segments could be challenging for many pedestrians and bicyclists.
 To put this in perspective, the maximum continuous slope allowed in an ADA accessible route is 5%, and the maximum slope allowed on an ADA accessible ramp is about 8%.

 Vertical alignments in steep segments may limit visibility.
-Many of the roads that intersect with County Road 16 have steep slopes as well.
-This can create a safety hazard for cyclists who have gained momentum during a steep descent and must come to an abrupt stop at an intersection.
+Many of the roads that intersect with CR 16 have steep slopes as well.
+This can create a safety hazard for bicyclists who have gained momentum during a steep descent and must come to an abrupt stop at an intersection.
 It can also pose an issue for vehicles gaining momentum travelling down a hill, causing increased variability in speed control and awareness.